The-Amadeus-Project/Stabis/README.md

 ## Requirements
 - Rust 1.6
 - Python 3
-- Git (Optional, you can download the repo from github website)
+- Git (Optional, you can download the repo from GitHub website)

 ## How To Use
 First clone the repo